Starting Your First Dictation on Android

 Quick checks

-• Is the on-screen keyboard open?
-The Flow Bubble only appears when the soft keyboard is visible.
-Tap into a text field to bring it up.
+Is the on-screen keyboard opening?
+The Flow Bubble appears as soon as the keyboard begins to slide in.

-• Are you on a Samsung, Xiaomi, OnePlus, OPPO, Vivo, Realme, Huawei, Honor, or Motorola device?
+Are you on a Samsung, Xiaomi, OnePlus, OPPO, Vivo, Realme, Huawei, Honor, or Motorola device?
 If yes, jump to Device-specific setup below — these manufacturers need extra permissions.
-If you're on a Pixel or other stock Android device and the bubble still doesn't appear after tapping into a text field, the problem is likely permissions — open Settings → Accessibility → Wispr Flow and confirm it's enabled.
+If you're on a Pixel or other stock Android device and the bubble still doesn't appear, the issue is almost always accessibility permission — see the FAQs below.

 How to start your first dictation

-2. Look for the Flow Bubble along the left or right edge of your screen.
-It appears once the keyboard is fully visible.
+Look for the Flow Bubble along the left or right edge of your screen.
+It appears as soon as the keyboard starts opening.
 If you don't see it, see Device-specific setup below.

 Note: If the Flow Bubble shows a pulsing spinner, Flow is reconnecting automatically — no action needed.
-If it shows a warning triangle, tap it to go directly to the accessibility permission screen and re-enable Flow.
-Once reconnected, the bubble returns to normal and you'll see a brief "Flow Bubble reconnected" message.
+If the bubble shows a warning triangle, accessibility permission has been revoked — tap it to jump directly to the accessibility settings screen and re-enable Flow.
+If it shows a retry icon instead, Flow has stopped responding — tap it to be taken to the home screen where you can restart Flow.
+Once reconnected, you'll see a brief "Flow Bubble reconnected" message.

-Tip: If text insertion fails, Flow retries up to 5 times, then copies your text to the clipboard and shows a notification with a copy button so you can paste it anywhere.
+Tip: Flow inserts text directly in popular chat and social apps — including WhatsApp, Telegram, Messenger, Instagram, Teams, Signal, Slack, Discord, Snapchat, Google Messages, and Gmail — without requiring you to paste manually.
+If insertion can't be completed, Flow copies your text to the clipboard and shows a notification with a copy button so you can paste it anywhere.

 Where the Flow Bubble appears